-To answer these questions we invited refugees, asylum seekers and migrants from different places, who are currently making Vilnius their home.
+To answer these questions we invited refugees, asylum seekers and migrants from different places who are currently making Vilnius their home.
 We asked our listeners to join.

 And public attitudes confirm that.
-A recent survey, published by Ethnic Research Institute, showed that 1/3 people in Lithuania wouldn’t rent their apartment to a Muslim.
+A recent survey, published by the Ethnic Research Institute, showed that 1/3 people in Lithuania wouldn’t rent their apartment to a Muslim.
 Only 1/4 believe that refugees can enrich a cultural life of Lithuania.

 However, according to the same survey, most Lithuanians haven’t met any migrants from non-EU countries and therefore haven’t got a chance to know them personally.
 Their views were formed by the media.
-This event, in which people of more than 10 different nationalities participated, was a rare opportunity to have a cross-cultural conversation.
+This event, in which people of more than ten different nationalities participated, was a rare opportunity to have a cross-cultural conversation.

 NARA is a non-profit media organisation.
 Support our journalism financially: